dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 <span class='blue'>The point that I always try to make is that it’s important to do very small amounts of that.
 Less is more.</span>If you look at the most successful founders, they’re not the ones that are on the circuit.

+The main question I ask myself when I meet a founder is if I’d work for that person.
+The second question I ask myself is if I can imagine them taking over their industry.
+My second biggest chronic mistake has been chasing investments primarily because other investors like them.

 <span class='red'>"Love is better than like."</span> Well, I think there’s a few different reasons for that.
 One is it objectively seems to be true.
 If you look at the companies that have gone to become super important and valuable, and shaped the world in a big way, they tend to have fairly fanatical early users.
 If you think about how you first came across Facebook or Google, it’s very likely because a friend told you how great it was. <span class='red'>Focus on love, not likes.</span>

 <span class='blue'>The role of the CEO is basically to figure out and decide what the company should do and then make sure it does that.
 Many CEOs try to outsource those things.</span>